 SheBuysTravel Tip: Opening dates and hours at all attractions as well as entry requirements (such as mask wearing) are subject to change without notice.
 Always call ahead or check the website before venturing out for the day.

 2. Take a Surf Lesson with Jax Surf and Paddle

-If surfing or SUP isn’t really your thing, the company also rents kayaks, bikes, and beach umbrellas.
+If surfing or paddle boarding isn’t really your thing, the company also rents kayaks, bikes and beach umbrellas.
 Imagine biking along the beach or kayaking on the St. Johns River and enjoying the natural beauty of northeast Florida!
 It’s easy to get active outdoors in such a gorgeous location.

 Read More: Fun Free Things to Do in Jacksonville with Kids